Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 What is the Victoria Skilled Visa Nomination Program?

-There are two main visas that fall under this program:
+Two main visas fall under this program:

  Subclass 190 – Skilled Nominated Visa: This is a permanent visa that allows you to live and work anywhere in Victoria.